cnguy/bs-react-stripe-elements/README.md

 ## Introduction

 Minimal, hand-generated BuckleScript + ReasonReact bindings for [react-stripe-elements](https://github.com/stripe/react-stripe-elements).
+The bindings are vanilla, which means it'll mostly be 1-to-1 bindings.
+However, the bindings will help you out by for example removing stringly-typed code wherever possible.

 **State**: *experimental, but active. unpublished and requires polishing*